Enquire

 Nalanda Gedige

-Something of an archaeological oddity, this ancient and mysterious tower is located near Matale and showcases a unique blend of Hindu and Buddhist architecture that has intrigued researchers for years.
-Dating back to between the 8th and 10th century AD, Nalanda Gedige is believed to have been constructed during a time of South Indian influences in Sri Lanka.
-Historians suggest it might represent a fusion of Tamil and Sinhalese cultures or initially served as a Hindu temple, later used by Buddhists.
+This ancient and mysterious temple near Matale is an archaeological oddity.
+It showcases a unique Hindu and Buddhist architecture blend that has intrigued researchers for years.
+Dating back to between the 8th and 10th centuries AD, Nalanda Gedige is believed to have been constructed during the time of South Indian and Sinhalese cultures.
+It is thought to have initially served as a Hindu temple before being used by Buddhists.
 Rediscovered in 1893, the structure was found hidden in a dense jungle, reflecting the timeless mystery surrounding it.

-Its architecture includes elements like richly decorated facades typical of South Indian design, along with unique features such as the image of Kubera and Tantric Buddhist carvings.
-This historic site showcases a unique piece of architecture and is also located in a picturesque setting.
+Its architecture includes richly decorated façades typical of South Indian design and distinctive features like images of Kubera and Tantric Buddhist carvings.
+This historic site showcases a remarkable piece of architecture and is also situated in a picturesque setting.

 Sembuwatta Lake